neoforged/Documentation/docs/resources/client/models/items.md

         Identifier.fromNamespaceAndPath("examplemod", "example_special"),
         // The map codec
         ExampleSpecialRenderer.Unbaked.MAP_CODEC
-    )
+    );
 }

 // For rendering a block in an item-like context
 // Assume some DeferredBlock<ExampleBlock> EXAMPLE_BLOCK
-@SubscribeEvent // on the mod event bus only on the physical client public static void registerSpecialBlockRenderers(RegisterSpecialBlockModelRendererEvent event) {
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerSpecialBlockRenderers(RegisterBlockModelsEvent event) {
     event.register(
+        // The unbaked instance to use
+        new SpecialBlockModelWrapper.Unbaked(
+            new ExampleSpecialRenderer.Unbaked(Identifier.fromNamespaceAndPath("examplemod", "entity/example_special")),
+            Optional.empty()
+        ),
         // The block to render for
         EXAMPLE_BLOCK.get()
-        // The unbaked instance to use
-        new ExampleSpecialRenderer.Unbaked(Identifier.fromNamespaceAndPath("examplemod", "entity/example_special"))
-    )
+    );
 }
 ```